Tanishqsachdev/ssh-botnet/README.md

 # ssh-botnet
-A script to send commands to botnet in python over ssh.
+A script to send commands to botnet over ssh.
 The script uses pexpect module that works on linux systems.